EducationalTestingService/rsmtool/doc/intermediate_files_rsmtool.rst

 ^^^^^^^^^^^^^^^^
 filename: ``data_composition.csv``

-This file contains the total responses in training and evaluation set and the number of overlapping responses.
+This file contains the total number of responses in training and evaluation set and the number of overlapping responses.
 If applicable, the table will also include the number of different subgroups for each set.

 Excluded data composition
 ^^^^^^^^^^^^^^^^^^^^^^^^^